-Another excellent form of DHA is E3Live, a form of blue-green algae found in Upper Klamath Lake in Oregon, one of the most pristine lakes on earth.
+Another excellent form of DHA is E3Live, a form of blue-green algae found in Upper Klamath Lake in Oregon.
 Blue-green algae is considered by many to be the most nutritionally dense food on earth.
 It is rich in protein, essential fatty acids, chlorophyll, vitamins, and trace minerals.
 Benefits of consuming E3live include more energy and vitality, better focus, improved mood, and healthier skin.

 E3Live can be consumed as a shot by combining one teaspoon with water, or you can add it to smoothies and juices.